-- 1. To what degree was the teacher post-observation conference typical of the principal's practice of providing instructional feedback to teachers?
-What, if anything, was not typical? - 2.
-To what extent do did the principal meet his or her goals for this teacher post-observation conference, both in terms of work to support this teacher's growth and efforts to improve instructional leadership? - 3.
-Reflecting upon this teacher post-observation conference, what does the principal consider as strengths in terms of providing instructional feedback? - 4.
-Reflecting upon this teacher post-observation conference, what does the principal consider his or her growth areas, or areas for improvement, in providing instructional feedback? - 5.
-What supports does the principal think are needed in order to improve his or her instructional leadership in the area of providing instructional feedback?
+1. To what degree was the teacher post-observation conference typical of your practice of providing instructional feedback to teachers?
+What, if anything, was not typical? instructional recasack to teachers.
+What, if anything, was not typical.
+2. To what extent do you think you met your goals for this teacher post-observation conference, both in terms of your work to support this teacher's growth and your efforts to improve instructional leadership?
+3. Reflecting upon this teacher post-observation conference, what do you consider your strengths in terms of providing instructional feedback?
+4. Reflecting upon this teacher post-observation conference, what do you consider your growth areas, or areas for improvement, in providing instructional feedback?